Does my puppy have urinary incontinence?

 10 min read

-Does my puppy have urinary incontinence? - A wet puppy standing in shallow water
+Does my puppy have urinary incontinence? - A mastiff puppy drinking water from a fountain

 Urinary incontinence in adult dogs is a common symptom with many underlying causes, but it is rare in puppies.
 When urinary incontinence does occur in puppies, it is usually due to a urinary tract infection or a congenital abnormality called ectopic ureters.
 If you have a puppy that is urinating around the house, read on to learn: